Buying property in Scotland – a money timeline

 You can also instruct your solicitor to carry out the search once the offer has been accepted but this will need to be agreed with the seller as a condition of the sale going ahead.

-As a result, the seller may be reluctant to agree to this as the findings may give you a reason to ask the seller to lower their price, or even back out from the sale altogether.
+As a result, the seller might be reluctant to agree to this as the findings might give you a reason to ask the seller to lower their price, or even back out from the sale altogether.
 Typical cost: £250-£300.

 Stage 3 – Home Report and survey